Bike Chains, Part 6

 Endless Post

-In 2022, most modern bikes on the market in Canada and the USA, other than e-bikes, children’s bikes and a few single gear specialty bikes, have drive chains compatible with derailleurs and rear wheel cog cassettes with 11 or 12 cogs.
-These were once cutting edge innovations – now standard features.
-Basic bikes are more expensive.
+• Most modern bikes on the market in Canada and the USA, other than e-bikes, children’s bikes and single gear bikes, have derailleurs and rear wheel cassettes with 7, 8, 9, 10, 11, 12 or 13 cogs, and compatible laterally flexible bushingless chains;

-Roller chains are being used on cargo bikes and e-bikes.
 Some chain manufacturers claim that e-bikes with the motor situated at the bottom bracket or chainwheel (as opposed to the drive wheel hub) put higher stresses on chains than chains for non-electric bikes can withstand.
-Some bike manufacturers use regular bike chains and rear derailleurs on cargo bikes and e-bikes.
-Some use purpose-designed chains, which may be bushed or wider than chains for road bikes, gravel bikes, mountain bikes and hybrids.
-Older bikes requiring chains compatible with derailleur shifting with less cogs are in use.

 It’s commonly said that the wider chains of past drivetrains were more durable.
 Sure, older 8-, 9- and even 10-speed systems do offer wider cog widths which provide increased surface area with the chain, but does that actually mean the chains are more durable?